 The wind came and left rapidly, unstoppable like time.
 The world used to be so wide and clear that I actually felt like if I stared too long to the sky, it was going to swallow me.
-Now I’m lying down on a roof and it feels like the world became smaller.
+Now I’m lying down on a roof and it feels like the world have gotten smaller.
 I can see the edges on each corners of my eyes.

-I wish I was able to help her buy medicine and treat her diabetes back in the day because I always heard her cry at night when it was causing her pain.
-It gave me the wrong impression that hospitals were only for dying people because she never let us bring her there.
+I wish I was able to help her buy medicine and treat her diabetes back in the day because it kept her awake everynight when it’s causing her pain.
+It gave me the wrong impression that hospitals were only for dying people because she never wanted us bring her there.

 One time I made a kite.
 It wont fly even if it was made of 2 wings and a tail.
 I didn’t understand.

 “How come when it looked exactly like the rest of kites?”

 I kept running and running.
 Out of madness both wings detached—rotated rapidly as it continously hit the ground.
 I was about to give up but then it stayed up, still.
 Best times!
 A memory I can’t forget.
 I made something fly.
 It became my daily routine.
 Everyday I was excited to fly my kite.

 But one windy day—like the rest of the days I was excited!
 I thought the weather was perfect to fly my kite.
 I let it go until the string reached its bottom.
 My kite was so high and so small.
 The string felt hard, enough to let me know that the wind was strong.
 I tried to roll it back as fast I can but it was too late.
 I’ve lost it.
 It followed the direction of the wind.

 Carelessness.
 I didn’t realized that the wind was harder and stronger up there.
 I was focused on getting it higher and higher.
 I didn’t consider the capacity of my kite.
 I was still holding the string that connected me to it but it’s gone.